 As boundaries are so essential for our own self care as mothers, what are some ways we can begin to create better boundaries?

 I often talk about the first step to bringing any sort of change or new habit into daily life by working with our mindset.
 Setting intentions and getting clear about what we are wanting to create – how we want to feel as a result of being able to clearly articulate our own needs and boundaries.
-For 3 minute mediations to work on your mindset in those moments in between, check out the Mama Mindset Collection.
+For 3 minute mediations to work on your mindset in those moments in between, check out the Mama Mindset Collection which is now available for free in the Conscious Mama Toolkit.
+Sign up for access to the Conscious Mama Toolkit.

 We need to be organised in terms of our time.
 For SO long I have resisted having schedules and planners.
 When I worked corporate I had an assistant who managed my calendar and always left meeting preparation to the last minute!
 I love being spontaneous and “winging” things.
 However over the past 7 years I have found this a very unsupportive strategy to have with children, as children thrive on rhythm and routine.
 Ironically when we do have strong rhythms in place, the occasional spontaneous this or that is actually wonderful, just not everyday.
-For me this has meant setting firm mealtime rhythms in place (you can read more about this in the Calm & Connected Evenings E-Kit here.
+For me this has meant setting firm mealtime rhythms in place.
+Need some help establishing some nourishing home rhythms?
+I’d love to help you in the Happy Child E-Course….take a look here.

 Being able to clearly communicate our needs is also essential.
 Using the word “no” more may make us feel “disagreeable” or “rude” but frankly if you aren’t going to be an advocate for your own needs, then who is?!